 – Catherine L. Waltz, PhD, is an adjunct professor in the graduate program of the School of Social Work, Barry University.
 She is a continuing education provider in the state of Florida providing courses on professional ethics, laws and rules, supervision, mental health error prevention and a specialist in domestic violence.

 The educational commentaries provided by Dr. Waltz do not constitute a legal opinion.
 If legal advice is needed, it is recommended that contact be made with an attorney qualified in the jurisdiction in which you practice or is applicable to your case.
-We recommend that you use your knowledge of the law and your code of ethics in conjunction with this information (and any other) when deciding upon a course of action.
+We recommend that you use your knowledge of the law and your code of ethics in conjunction with this and any other information when deciding upon your course of action.